mrdiamond12312/remi-assess/README.md

 # Funny Movies - Remitano Assessment Test

-This is a repository for Remitano Assessment Test, which includes 2 submodule repos:
+This is a repository for Remitano Assessment Test attempt for Front-end Developer Position, which includes 2 submodule repos:
  - remi-assess-frontend: Front-end UI using Vite-ReactJS
  - remi-assess-backend: Back-end Apis using NestJS with PostgreSQL